pragithadeepak/customer-behavior-analysis/README.md

 A complete data science project analyzing customer behavior data to understand churn drivers, segment customers, and build a predictive model that flags customers at risk of leaving.

-Built as part of the RISE Internship — **Data Science & Analytics — Project 1**.

 ## Problem Statement
 Companies collect large volumes of customer data but struggle to convert it into actionable insights.
 Without proper analysis, businesses fail to understand customer behavior, preferences,